B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

    :align: center

-For the options `Match Schemas` and `Consolidate` the process is the merging of the given files based on the Locus columns that are the same between files.
+For the options `Match Schemas` and `Consolidate` the process is the merging of the given files based on the Locus columns that are the have the highest amount of matches between files.

 Outputs
 -------